ResonanceCybersecurity/CTF/NEAR/exhibition/README.md

 # Resonance NEAR NFT Exhibition

 Resonance NEAR NFT Exhibition is an arts exhibition where it is possible for artists to display their art pieces as NFTs.
-It is possible to rent out the art piece to the exchibition to earn a monthly passive rent.
+It is possible to rent out the art piece to the exhibition to earn a monthly passive rent.

 ## How to Build Locally?